Alvadus/BG3-MO2-Unofficial-Plugin/README.md

 # Possible features in the future
 - Support for [mod.io](https://mod.io/g/baldursgate3) mods, for [Wabbajack](https://www.wabbajack.org/) modlist authors.
-- Profile saves, as in avoid loading base game saves when loading the game.
 - Support for WIP Toolkit unpacked mods.

 # How to install?